navy machinery repairman - mr rate

 Their numerous and various duties include:

-• Performance of flame spraying and electroplating operations.
+• Engraving, flame spraying, and electroplating operations.

-• Prepare specifications to produce replacement parts from self-drawn sketches.
+• Prepare specifications to produce replacement parts.

 Most sailors in the MR rating work indoors in a machine shop-type environment chock full of motor-powered machines.